MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12sdklayers/ne-d3d12sdklayers-d3d12_gpu_based_validation_flags.md

 ### -field D3D12_GPU_BASED_VALIDATION_FLAGS_DISABLE_STATE_TRACKING

-When set, GPU-based validation does not perform resource state validation which greatly reduces the performance cost of GPU-based validtion.
+When set, GPU-based validation does not perform resource state validation which greatly reduces the performance cost of GPU-based validation.
 Descriptors and descriptor heaps are still validated.

 ## -remarks